f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab2.rst

 To meet the business’s objectives while still maintaining a strong security policy, an iRule solution must meet the following requirements:

-- Any modifications to the application security policy must only affect the relevant business partner, and only for the in-scope application
+- Any modifications to the application security policy must only affect the relevant business partner, and only for the in-scope application:

    - Partner IP = 10.1.10.51
    - URL = http://hackazon.f5demo.com/product/view?id=[0-100]%00

-- If request contains violations other than the violation identified above, the request should be blocked.
+- If a request contains violations other than the violation identified above, the request should be blocked.
 - Direct modifications to the ASM security policy are not allowed
 - Prior to releasing the in-scope requests to the application server, the request must be sanitized by removing the “%00” null byte string terminating partners request.